-Gatehouse of Fleet town is situated in
+Gatehouse of Fleet town is in Galloway

-Galloway southwest Scotland, 30 miles east of
+southwest Scotland, 30 miles east of Stranraer, 54

-Dumfries, just off the main A75
+miles southwest of Dumfries, just off the main A75

 road.